golang/website/_content/blog/goroutine-leak-profiles.md

          .
 10    201:                   ch <- struct{}{}
          .          .
 202:           }()
 ```
-As in the previous example, the fix is to increase the channel
+As in the previous example, the fix is to give the channel
-buffer: `ch = make(chan any, 1)`.
+buffer of size 1.

 ### Range over channel without closing

 One slightly esoteric concurrency feature is
 [iterating over channels](/tour/concurrency/4) by using `range`.
 This allows you to repeatedly receive values from a channel in a loop,
-automatically extracting each sent value until the channel is closed and
+until the channel is closed and all values that have been enqueued
-all buffered values have been received, upon which the loop exits.
+in the channel's buffer have been received, upon which the loop exits.

 Importantly, **if the channel is never closed**, a `range` loop will block
 the executing goroutine forever.